Klagenfurt Airport: Decrease of operations

+Developments since 2020

 In August 2020, Ryanair announced plans to leave the airport and terminate their route to Palma de Mallorca Airport, which had been operated as a wetlease by Lauda.
 However, Ryanair returned with four destinations in 2023.

+In 2022, the airport's then majority owner, Lilihill Group, announced the creation of a new regional airline based in Klagenfurt, Liliair.
+With a proposed launch in April 2023, the carrier was supposed to expand the airport's connection with major European destinations.
+However the announced flights were not open for booking for any date on or before the day of the launch and no operating carrier had been confirmed.
+Previously there was ongoing controversy between Lilihill and the state of Carinthia, which proposed to buy back the airport, leaving the Liliair project in doubt.
+In April 2023, Lilihill Group announced that a Liliair home base in Klagenfurt has become unlikely due to the ongoing dispute.
+In May 2023, the city of Klagenfurt and the state of Carinthia announced it would execute a buy-back option and re-acquired majority ownership of the airport after longstanding debate.

 Facilities

 Klagenfurt Airport consists of one small passenger terminal building which features some shops and restaurants as well as a visitors terrace.
 The apron provides several stands for mid-sized planes such as the Airbus A320 as well as smaller general aviation aircraft.
 As there are no jet bridges, buses are used for boarding.

 Airlines and destinations

 The following airlines offer year-round and seasonal scheduled and charter flights at Klagenfurt Airport:

 The nearest larger international airport is Ljubljana Jože Pučnik Airport in Slovenia, approximately 70 km to the south.